seatable/seatable-admin-docs/docs/maintain/seatable_gc.md

 ## Configuration

-Add following lines to `seafile.conf` to keep deleted files for only 60 days:
+Add the following lines to `seafile.conf` to keep deleted files for only 60 days:

 ```
 [history]